RaVeR76/BubbleBobbleBonkers/README.md

 Looked further using Dev Tools & found that it was the same image & it's duplicate.
 Checked the code out & found I had typed 'scr' instead of 'src'...... slap to the face for me !

+Wanted some sort of alert for when the time was running out so added a function but couldn't get it to work.
+Investigated animation & keyframes.
+Added some animation / keyframe code to my css.
+Added one line of code to my 60 sec timer so that on 10 sec it would add my flash class to my time class list & therefore flashing the game timer :)

 ### The Development Journey

 ### The Validation & Testing Journey